-The Tongariro Lodge is this year celebrating its 40th anniversary and has become one of the most notable lodges when fly fishing for trout in New Zealand.
+The Tongariro Lodge recently celebrated its 40th anniversary and has become one of the most notable lodges when fly fishing for trout in New Zealand.
 It sits on the banks of the Tongariro River, surrounded by the beautiful Tongariro National Park on the North Island.
 Established in 1982 by legendary angler and guide Tony Hayes, for the last 30 years it has had an excellent reputation for good dining, accommodation, quality outdoor activities and the very best in New Zealand trout fly fishing guides.

-This famous New Zealand fly fishing lodge provides private comfortable lodge accommodation in one bedroom chalets and 2 to 5 bedroom villas, all with private facilities and views of the Tongariro River or mountains beyond.
+This famous New Zealand fly fishing lodge provides private comfortable lodge accommodation in one bedroom chalets and two to five bedroom villas, all with private facilities and views of the Tongariro River or mountains beyond.
 The lodge is the ideal venue for fishermen, but also offers a wide selection of family adventures.

 The Tongariro Lodge fly fishing guides provide access to over 40 rivers and three Lakes, offering the most diverse range of rainbow and brown trout fly fishing opportunities in New Zealand.
 The crystal clear waters make the fishing for large wild rainbow and brown trout very exciting as you watch each twitch of the fin and flick of the tail.
 The Taupo region is a year round fishery famous for its salmon like trout runs in the autumn and winter months to spawn in the head water of the rivers.